kkirstan/Weather-Visualization-Dashboard/README.md

       Displays a responsive table containing the data used in the visualizations.

       The table must be a bootstrap table component.
-Hint

-      The data must come from exporting the .csv file as HTML, or converting it to HTML.
-Try using a tool you already know, pandas.
-Pandas has a nifty method approprately called       to_html that allows you to generate a HTML table from a pandas dataframe.
-See the documentation here